alexdelorenzo/strs/README.md

 ```

 ## String manipulation tools
-There are some string manipulation commands that `strs` comes with that don't have syntactic sugar in Bash:
+`strs` has string manipulation commands that don't have syntactic sugar in Bash:
 ```bash
 string='This is an example.'
 width=40